fintano/VulkanTest/ReadMe.md

-# VulkanTutorialExtension

-**VulkanTutorialExtension** is a simple and ongoing sample project extending the Vulkan-Tutorial codebase, designed to add custom features to the Vulkan rendering environment for experimental purposes.
+**VulkanTest** is a simple and ongoing sample project extending the Vulkan-Tutorial codebase, designed to add custom features to the Vulkan rendering environment for experimental purposes.

 ## How to Run